Fujifilm GFX 100 vs Nikon D800

 Apart from body and sensor, cameras can and do differ across a range of features.
 For example, the D800 has an optical viewfinder, which can be very useful when shooting in bright sunlight.
 In contrast, the GFX 100 relies on live view and the rear LCD for framing.
 That said, the GFX 100 can be equipped with an optional viewfinder – the EVF-GFX2.
 The adjacent table lists some of the other core features of the Fujifilm GFX 100 and Nikon D800 along with similar information for a selection of comparators.

 One feature that differentiates the GFX 100 and the D800 is in-body image stabilization (IBIS).
-The GFX 100 reduces the risk of handshake-induced blur with all attached lenses, while the D800 has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.
+The GFX 100 reduces the risk of handshake-induced blur with all attached lenses, while the D800 offers no blur reduction with lenses that themselves do not provide optical image stabilization.

 The reported shutter speed information refers to the use of the mechanical shutter.
 Yet, some cameras only have an electronic shutter, while others have an electronic shutter in addition to a mechanical one.
 In fact, the GFX 100 is one of those camera that have an additional electronic shutter, which makes completely silent shooting possible.
 However, this mode is less suitable for photographing moving objects (risk of rolling shutter) or shooting under artificial light sources (risk of flickering).

 The Fujifilm GFX 100 and the Nikon D800 both have an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.